Ecosystem engineer: Autogenic engineers

-Autogenic engineers modify the environment by modifying themselves.
-Trees are a good example, because as they grow, their trunks and branches create habitats for other living things; these may include squirrels, birds or insects among others.
+Autogenic engineers modify the environment by creating habitat through their body structures.
+Trees are an example of this; as they grow, their trunks and branches create habitats for other organisms, which may include lichens, mosses, squirrels, birds or insects.
 In the tropics, lianas connect trees, which allow many animals to travel exclusively through the forest canopy.

 Importance

 Being able to identify ecosystem engineers in an environment can be important when looking at the influence these individuals may have over other organisms living in the same environment – especially in terms of resource availability.
 It's also vital to recognize that ecosystem engineers are not organisms that directly provide others with living or dead tissue.
 In other words, they are identified as engineers because of their ability to modify resources, not because of their trophic effect.
 While the impact of ecosystem engineers can be as great as keystone species, they differ in their types of impact.
 Keystone species are typically essential because of their trophic effect, while ecosystem engineers are not.

-Similar to keystone species, a species of ecosystem engineers does not necessarily always have high abundance.
-Although their effect is more easily identifiable and more often a species with greater density and large per capita effect, species with smaller abundance can still have great impact.
-A prime example being the mud shrimp species Biffarius filholi, an ecosystem engineer with a small population density, but were evaluated to affect the temporal and spatial growth of macrofauna with their burrow structures.
+As with keystone species, ecosystem engineers are not necessarily abundant.
+Species with greater density and large per capita effect have a more easily-noticeable effect, but less abundant species can still have a large impact.
+A prime example is the mud shrimp Filhollianassa filholi, an ecosystem engineer with a small population density that nevertheless affects the temporal and spatial growth of macrofauna with its burrow structures.

 The presence of some ecosystem engineers has been linked to higher species richness at the landscape level.
 By modifying the habitat, organisms like the beaver create more habitat heterogeneity and so can support species not found elsewhere.
 Thoughts may be that similar to other umbrella species by conserving an ecosystem engineer you may be able to protect the overall diversity of a landscape.
 Beavers have also been shown to maintain habitats in such a way as to protect the rare Saint Francis' satyr butterfly and increase plant diversity.

 Biodiversity may also be affected by ecosystem engineer's ability to increase the complexity of processes within an ecosystem, potentially allowing greater species richness and diversity in the local environments.
 As an example, beavers have the capacity to modify riparian forest and expand wetland habitats, which results in an increase of the diversity of the habitats by allowing a greater number of species to inhabit the landscape.
 Coral-reef habitats, created by the ecosystem engineer coral species, hold some of the highest abundances of aquatic species in the world.